vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 1.5 miles) and also expanded the temperature range for baseline.
 I also increased the degraded thresholds to 1.5 miles (from 1.4 miles) and 1.4 miles (from 1.25 miles) respectively.

+On 2024-11-20, I formally instituted home jogging as an alternative, and gave it a try.